 Enter Pass or Fail

-Device Under Test
+Device under Test

-The device under test (DUT) is the NENG unit as shown below.
-The wiring diagram is shown in Figure 36-3 Rack showing one NENG Unit in bottom of rack.
-0-.
+The device under test (DUT) is the DAPHNE unit as shown below.
+The wiring diagram is shown in Figure 6-11.
 The delivery for this particular test July 2016 will be for two units installed in one rack.
-One NENG unit is shown in Figure 36-3 Rack showing one NENG Unit in bottom of rack.Error!
-Reference source not found. and Table 2 The NENG rack with model and serial numbers.
+One DAPHNE unit is shown in Figure 6-12 and Table 2 gives a listing of what’s inclusive in the rack.